 Galway, both the city and surrounding county, despite attracting a huge number of tourists, still feels strangely, very pleasantly, untouristic in a way that Dublin, with its tourist ghetto of Temple Bar for example, doesn’t.

-Further north is Mayo, which is a lot like Galway in terms of terrain; mountains, lakes, rocky cliffs and bogland, and subsequently full of natural beauty.
+North County Galway also contains undoubtedly Ireland’s most famous hotel; the spectacular Ashford Castle Hotel by the banks of Lough Corrib.
+Just to the north again is Mayo, which is a lot like Galway in terms of terrain; mountains, lakes, rocky cliffs and bogland, and subsequently full of natural beauty.
 But with the happy exception that it gets far, far less visitors.
 There, near Ballycastle, on its remote north coast, for example you will find the Ceide Fields, the world’s largest Neolithic site; Thirteen acres of Stone-Age monuments, tombs and field marking systems.
 And all looking out on to the Atlantic Ocean in a beautifully evocative position.
 But, this being Mayo not Galway you’ll sometimes pretty much have it to yourself.